-As of 2018 the UAE have signed 115 double-taxation treaties with most of them aimed to prevent double taxation of income, capital gains, reduce tax on dividends and tax-exempt deposits.
+As of 2018, the UAE has signed 115 double-taxation treaties with most of them aimed to prevent double taxation of income, capital gains, reduce tax on dividends and tax-exempt deposits.

 All the federal level tax laws cover Dubai as well: there is no income tax in Dubai, VAT is levied at a national level and Dubai inherits and benefits from all the DTTs signed by the UAE.

 Locally, however, some of Dubai taxes can differ from the rest of the UAE.

 The zero income tax policy in Dubai won’t be changed in the foreseeable future.

 Sheikh Mohammed bin Rashid Al Maktoum, the Vice-President and Prime Minister of the UAE and the Ruler of Dubai stated that his country would never adopt an income tax as a way to tackle the deficit.

 My country would never adopt an income tax as a way to tackle the deficit.
 My reply is: No income taxes.Sheikh Mohammed bin Rashid Al Maktoum

 This means that it is unlikely that tax will ever be levied on an individual’s income in Dubai.